 Although my Ooey Gooey Butter Cake recipe is made with cake mix, I wanted to try a from-scratch version for the cookies.
 I tested quite a few recipes and was troubled by the flavor and consistency that they produced.
 So after a lot of tweaking and a lot of eating (no complaints here!), I finally settled on a cookie that everyone loved.
-This version is inspired from the Ooey Gooey Butter Cookie from Taste of Home, only I removed the dry milk powder (oh my word NO ONE liked how that tasted) and replaced it with confectioners sugar.
+This version is inspired by the Ooey Gooey Butter Cookie from Taste of Home, only I removed the dry milk powder (oh my word NO ONE liked how that tasted) and replaced it with confectioners’ sugar.

 What Are Ooey Gooey Butter Cookies?

 Basically one of the sweetest cookies known to man!
 When my husband tried one his response was, “I don’t think I have tasted anything like this before.” (and he has tried every cookie I’ve ever made!)
 I presented him with this challenge.
 Try a bite, and if you can’t help but go for a second bite (as in, you’d fight me if I tried to take the cookie away) then I know they are a winner.
 He absolutely wanted a second bite and finished off that cookie quickly!